 - ♦ How to Start a Business

 - ♦ How to Write a Business Plan

 - ♦ How to Finance a Business

 - ♦ How to Research and Market a Business

-- Record Keeping and Taxes for a Small Business
+- ◆ Record Keeping and Taxes for a Small Business

 Confidential counseling services and most seminars and workshops are free of charge.
 Services provided by the Small Business Center can be customized to suit specific business needs.
 Contact the Small Business Center for seminar schedules, counseling, and more information on services provided.
 The Small Business Center is located in Building 4.
+For more information on the Small Business Center, contact us at 252-789-0303.